snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 Concretely, the user is able to configure any and all of the fields that they wish their values hashed within Snowplow.
 This is only an initial capability to help out users meet the requirements.
 Through hashing all the identifying fields the user can minimize the risk of identification of a data subject, and should therefore be a good way towards meeting their obligation as data handlers.

-<h2 id="pii">2.
+<h2 id="pii-enrichment">2.
 PII Enrichment</h2>

-This Snowplow release introduces the *PII Enrichment*, which provides capabilities for better handling the Personally Identifiable Information (PII) of end-users interacting with a Snowplow pipeline.

-The PII pseudonymizer is intended to help our users better protect the privacy rights of data subjects.
-Obligations of handlers of PII data have been outlined in the [EU General Data Protection Regulation site][gdpr-web].
+This Snowplow release introduces the *PII Enrichment*, which provides capabilities for Snowplow operators to better protect the privacy rights of data subjects.
+The obligations of handlers of Personally Identifiable Information (PII) data under GDPR have been outlined on the [EU GDPR website][gdpr-web].
-This release is providing our users with a way to pseudonymize fields in either the built in Snowplow data structures, or the user's custom structures.

-In detail, the user can declare any of the Snowplow "POJO" fields (scalar fields that contain a single string value) from the [configuration schema][igc-schema] or any "JSON" path in the fields that contain a JSON string ("contexts", "derived_contexts" or "unstruct_event") as PII and have Snowplow pseudonymize them.
-In addition, the user needs to specify the "strategy" that will be used in the pseudonymization.
+This initial release of the PII Enrichment provides a way to *pseudonymize* fields within Snowplow enriched events.
+You can configure the  enrichment to pseudonymize any of the following datapoints:

+1. Any of the "first-class" fields which are part of the [Canonical event model][canonical-event-model], are scalar fields containing a single string and have been identified as being potentially sensitive
+2. Any of the properties within the JSON instance of a Snowplow self-describing event or context (wherever that context originated).
+You simply specify the Iglu schema to target and a [JSON Path][json-path] to identify the property or properties within to pseudonomize

-Currently the strategy that is implemented is hashing using one of the following algorithms:
+In addition, you must specify the "strategy" that will be used in the pseudonymization.
+Currently the available strategies involve *hashing* the PII, using one of the following algorithms:

-* `MD2`, the 128-bit algorithm [MD2][md2] (not-recommended due to performance see [RFC6149][rfc6149])
+* `MD2`, the 128-bit algorithm [MD2][md2] (not-recommended due to performance reasons see [RFC6149][rfc6149])
 * `MD5`, the 128-bit algorithm [MD5][md5]
 * `SHA-1`, the 160-bit algorithm [SHA-1][sha-1]
 * `SHA-256`, 256-bit variant of the [SHA-2][sha-2] algorithm
 * `SHA-384`, 384-bit variant of the [SHA-2][sha-2] algorithm
 * `SHA-512`, 512-bit variant of the [SHA-2][sha-2] algorithm

+There is [a new Iglu schema][igc-schema] that specifies the configuration format for the PII Enrichment.

-Further capabilities for the PII Enrichment are planned in the [second phase of this PII Enrichment][r10x-pii2].
+Further capabilities for the PII Enrichment, including the ability to reverse pseudonymization in a controlled way, are planned for the [second phase of this PII Enrichment][r10x-pii2].

 <h2 id="pii-configure">3.
-How do I configure pseudonymization for my Snowplow data?</h2>
+Pseudonymizing your Snowplow events</h2>

 <h3>TL;DR</h3>